MRI PROSTATE with Contrast (Dynamic) with Spectroscopy

 Integration with Multiparametric MRI (mpMRI)

-• T2-weighted imaging (anatomy).
+• T2-weighted imaging for other fields of anatomy.

-• Diffusion-weighted imaging (cellularity).
+• Diffusion-weighted imaging (DWI) of cellularity.

-• Dynamic contrast-enhanced imaging (vascularity).
+• Standard dynamic contrast-enhanced imaging for vascularity.

 Patient Preparation Tips